adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 19/1/21

+* I carried out an experiment on synthetic datasets using GMMs.
+I learnt a fair bit during this exercise about a lot of fundamentals!

+## 18/1/21

+* Learnt how to set weights for class imbalanced cases in DT for PySpark.
+Instead of a simple classwise weight mapping dictionary, you need a column for each data point giving its weight.
+So, assign each row a weight based on its class.
+Perhaps, this is necessary because of the distributed nature of computation.

 ## 17/1/21

 * NA